Skip to main content

 Different councils have unique arborist report requirements:

-• Northern Beaches Council: Typically requires comprehensive reports with specific detail levels
+• Northern Beaches Council: Typically requires detailed reports with specific detail levels

 • North Sydney Council: Has detailed requirements for tree protection on development sites